 Hola y bienvenidos a la clase de Español!

-My focus for this coming school year is that your child will be comfortable with speaking the Spanish language using basic grammar, vocabulary and useful phrases.
-We will be practicing these skills by conversating, singing, and listening to the language of Spanish just to name a few.
+My focus for this coming school year is that your child will be comfortable with speaking the Spanish language using basic grammar, vocabulary, and useful phrases.
+We will be practicing these skills by conversation, singing, art, and listening to the language of Spanish, just to name a few.
 I believe learning Spanish should be a FUN and joyful experience!
 We will continue to incorporate the Sonrisas Elementary Spanish Curriculum into our classrooms.
 The Acquire, Develop methodology has proven very effective with our students.
 Sonrisas focus is to help students acquire the language by using gestures, illustration, everyday objects, music, and artwork.
 Furthermore, it upholds the goal of having fun while learning!

 Mrs. Cynthia Haker

-I started my teaching career in the Grand Prairie School District where I taught third and second grade for many years.
-I then moved into a more focused role where I worked with struggling readers until my husband’s job brought us to Central Texas.
-We have been here six years now and absolutely love it.
+I started my teaching career in the Grand Prairie School District where I taught 2nd and 3rd grade for many years.
+Then, I moved into a more focused role where I worked with struggling readers until my husband’s job brought us to Central Texas.
+We have been here for 8 years now and absolutely love it.
 I have two amazing daughters Isabella, 10, and Emma, 7, that also attend TREA.

 Mr. Jason Hill